Enterprise A2019.10: New Features, Productivity Packs, and More

 WLM support is currently available for demos and proofs of concept.

 Bot Insight updates

 Enterprise A2019.10 includes a number of new Bot Insight features:

-When we released the RPA Bot for Excel for the Enterprise platform last year, we fulfilled a first step in our goal to bring automation directly to business users.
+When we released the RPA Bot for Excel automation for the Enterprise platform last year, we fulfilled the first step in our goal to bring automation directly to business users.
 This allowed users to run bots from right within Excel, helping them become even more efficient in their daily tasks.

 Enterprise A2019.10 extends the productivity pack family by adding an updated RPA Bot for Excel, as well as new RPA Bots for Google and Salesforce.